Arkansas Diminished Value Claims

 Below are answers to common questions about Arkansas diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Does Arkansas allow diminished value claims?
+• Does Arkansas recognize diminished value claims?

-Yes.
-Arkansas recognizes third party diminished value claims when another driver is at fault.
+Yes — Arkansas recognizes third-party diminished value claims when another driver is at fault.

 Still have a question?